"Even her Grandpa has mentioned that she has more confidence."

 There is no magic bullet to quickly fix or cure dyslexia.
 Your child was born with dyslexia and will die with dyslexia.
 Orton-Gillingham-based training methods can avoid the reading, writing, and spelling failure so often associated with dyslexia.
 But these methods take time; anywhere from one to three years.

 - Naturally Speaking

 Continuous speech recognition software that runs on Windows-based PCs.
 Software comes with a headset.
 You just talk, and the software types in what you said, spelled correctly.
 The hardest part is training the software to recognize your voice.
 Training requires reading a long passage displayed on the computer screen.
 (I sit beside my students and whisper the hard words into their ear.)
 Once trained, the person with dyslexia just talks to the computer in his/her normal voice at a normal speed, and the software types in the words, correctly spelled.
 It will even read the passage back to you when you're through.
 Available in most major computer stores.
-It can also be purchased from the publisher, Scansoft, in Newton, Massachusetts (800-443-7077 or 978-977-2000).
+It can also be purchased from the publisher, Nuance, in Burlington, Massachusetts (781-565-5000).

 - Franklin Spelling Ace

 This portable electronic dictionary runs on batteries and is a wonderful tool.
 You can enter the phonetic approximation of a word, and the closest choices will be displayed, along with a brief definition.
-Franklin web site.
 Available at many office supply stores.
-Suggested retail: $ 29.95.

 - Books on Tape

 Available to download through Learning Ally.

 Books for pleasure and books for literature classes, read by professional actors, can be rented through Recorded Books Rentals.
 And most states also sponsor a state-funded Books Aloud program through their public libraries.
 Contact your closest library for details.